greenelab/cimr-d/README.rst

 All data deposited here have been either:

-1) contributed by researchers who own the copyright or license to the data, or
+  * contributed by researchers who own the copyright or license to the data, or |br|\
-2) reprocessed and deposited from a public source.
+  * reprocessed and deposited from a public source.

 We take every caution to make sure data stored and used via cimr-d suite are approved for public sharing and reuse for research